Cheapest car insurance in Ohio for a bad driving record

 Cheapest car insurance in Ohio by city

-Tiffin has the cheapest car insurance rates in Ohio, averaging $2,012.
-However, the most expensive city is Cleveland, with average insurance rates of $2,728.
+Tiffin has the cheapest car insurance rates in Ohio at $2,012.
+But the most expensive city is Cleveland with rates of $2,728.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver